A FractalWeb.App Microsite

 “You turned my data into a movie!”

-Voter Integrity Team 2022
+Texas Voter Integrity Team 2022

 Public databases change over time.
 They add new information and delete other information hourly.
 They may change information.